mathjax/MathJax-docs/web/components/accessibility.rst

    enabled by default, but in v4, the `explorer` component has replaced it as the default assistive tool.
-The explorer can be disabled, however, and the assistive MathML re-enabled using the MathJax contexutal menu on any typeset expression, and page author's can override the defaults in their MatghJax configuration objects, if they so desire.
+The explorer can be disabled, however, and the assistive MathML re-enabled using the MathJax contextual menu on any typeset expression, and page author's can override the defaults in their MathJax configuration objects, if they so desire.